mhttpd/minihttpd/readme.md

 at a time.

-**IMPORTANT: Exposing the server to external connections has security implications and you do so at your own risk with this experimental application that has not been fully security-tested.
-Firewall the server port by default unless you really know what you're doing and understand the risks.**
+**IMPORTANT: Exposing the server to external connections has security implications and you do so at your own risk.
+Although SSL support is available, the server is best run on the local network only.**

 ## How it works